Ango Sakaguchi

-Ango Sakaguchi (坂口 安吾, Sakaguchi Ango) was a Japanese writer of short stories and novels and an essayist.
+Ango Sakaguchi (坂口 安吾, Sakaguchi Ango) was a Japanese writer, who wrote short stories and novels and was an essayist.
 His real name was Heigo Sakaguchi (坂口 炳五, Sakaguchi Heigo).

 Biography

-Born in Niigata, Sakaguchi was one of a group of young Japanese writers to rise to prominence in the years immediately following Japan's defeat in World War II.
-As such, Ango Sakaguchi was associated with the Buraiha or "Decadent School" (無頼派 buraiha, the school of irresponsibility and decadence), which designated a group of dissolute writers who expressed their perceived aimlessness and identity crisis of post-World War II Japan.
+Born in Niigata, Sakaguchi was part of a group of young Japanese writers to rise and prominence in the years immediately following Japan's defeat in World War II.
+Ango Sakaguchi was associated with the Buraiha or "Decadent School" (無頼派 buraiha, the school of irresponsibility and decadence), which designated a group of dissolute writers who expressed their perceived aimlessness and identity crisis of post-World War II Japan.

-In 1946 he wrote his most famous essay, titled "Darakuron" ("Discourse on Decadence"), which examined the role of bushido during the war.
+In 1946, he wrote his most famous essay, "Darakuron" ("Discourse on Decadence"), which examined the role of bushido during the war.
 It is widely argued that he saw postwar Japan as decadent, yet more truthful than a wartime Japan built on illusions like bushido.
 (The work itself does not make any claims about the meaning of decadence.)

 Ango was born in 1906 and was the 12th child of 13.
 He was born in the middle of a Japan perpetually at war.
 His father was the president of the Niigata Shimbun newspaper, a politician, and a poet.